knu/p/README.md

 ## DESCRIPTION

-`p(1)` is a lazy wrapper for `$PAGER`.
+`p(1)` is a lazy wrapper for `$PAGER`, which brings any pager a similar functionality of the `-F`/`--quit-if-one-screen` option of `less(1)`.

 When invoked as a piped pager (i.e. the standard input is not a terminal) without a file argument, it delays a pager invocation until it gets more lines than are displayable in the current terminal.
 The line number limit is estimated by subtracting two from the terminal's height to leave room for shell prompts.

 If any argument is given or the standard input is a terminal, it becomes eager enough to delegate everything to the pager.
 This means